opsschool/curriculum/sysadmin_101.rst

   his code will run on.
 He works closely with his Operations engineers to make sure his code is performant and on capacity planning.

+.. _whats-developer-jean:

+* **Jean works at a large technology firm.** The company has many teams of developers, all working on different aspects of their product.
+Jean is a data engineer who manages the collection and display of certain statistics that are useful for other employees of the company.
+If Jean has any issues with their computer or development environment, they ask the people running the information technology desk.
+Core parts of the technology at this company are maintained by site reliability engineers.
+Jean also has an embedded site reliability engineer on their team who makes sure that the features they create are scalable and maintainable.

 .. todo:: "What is Development" Section needs more developer perspective.